-Better for you chocolate chip cookies are vegan, soft, and indulgent.
+Better-For-You Chocolate Chip Cookies are vegan, soft, and indulgent.
 Enjoy these bite-sized delights without all the guilt.

 I received free samples of Swerve mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by Swerve and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 When I first started blogging, it was more of a food diary.
 That was always my intention and still is!
-The thing is that somewhere along the way, I started to care more about making my food look more appealing for my readers.
+The thing is that somewhere along the way, I started to care more about making my food look more appealing to my readers.
 So I was giving more attention to learning how to photograph better, even on my iPhone… And I was thinking about the recipes I share depending on the time of the year.
 But y’all didn’t care about that.
 My readers from the beginning just wanted some easy to understand, dairy-free and egg-free recipes.

 Here I am today, sharing some really tasty chocolate chip cookies!
 They happen to be vegan, so auto dairy and egg free plus they’re lower in sugar and calories thanks to Swerve.